Andrettin/Wyrmsun/readme.txt

 - Changing the scale factor no longer requires restarting the game.

 * User Interface
-- Fixed a crash which could occur in the mouse handling code.
+- Fixed a crash which could occur during a game in the mouse handling code.

 -----------------------------------------------------------------------
 - 5.2.1